postmanlabs/observability-cli/plugin/README.md

-# Akita Plugin Interface
+# Akita Plugins

-Plugins allow third-party developers to dynamically add functionality to the Akita CLI without recompiling.
-This is achieved through the use of shared libraries that are loaded at runtime.
+Akita plugins allow developers to dynamically add functionality to the Akita CLI without recompiling, through dynamically loaded shared libraries.

+Currently, we use plugins for the Akita binary that we release, for the proprietary parts of the Akita CLI that are not open-source.
+We plan to eventually provide a way for the Akita community to share and distribute plugins.

 ## How to Implement a Plugin